 3. Prepare the output transformer

-Strip and tin the ends of transformer leads, twist the lead pairs – Black with Red and Yellow with White.
+Strip and tin the ends of transformer leads, twist the lead pairs – Black with Red and Yellow with Blue.

 Warning: hold the roots of a wire pair securely with one hand when starting twisting to prevent the possible lead damage.
 Please also note that proper lead twisting may be critical for EMI immunity.
 Lead pairs must be twisted tightly and evenly, as on picture below.